-What were the trades that were having problems with each other?
+Which trades were having problems with each other?
 Do you know if they actually talked to each other, or did you just expect that they would?
 You know, most of the time, trades won't do that coordination unless you force them.
 Do you think this should've been covered in your foreman meeting?